rnb19158/PH550-Supplementary/README.md

 - `Param Sweep 1.xlsx`: Cavity detuning variation (θ = 0 to 4)
 - `Param Sweep 2.xlsx`: parameter space exploration
 - `Param Sweep 3.xlsx`: wider parameter space exploration with Collisional parameter variation (βcol = -2.5 to 2.5)
-- `Pattern-parameters.xlsx`: Complete mapping of parameters to observed patterns
+- `Pattern-parameters.xlsx`: Complete mapping of parameters to observed patterns, to get produce patterns, fine tuning of sigma and pump amplitude may be required, the grid resolution of lower than 512x512 is not likely produce stable patterns with clean periodic repetitions.

----
+-

 ## Numerical Methods and Convergence